 - Is it a good deal?
-And finally, you should determine whether or not it’s a good deal for you to buy the car.
+And finally, you should determine whether it’s a good deal for you to buy the car.
 Is the car worth more than what you and the lender originally agreed to?
-If it is, then buying your leased car is probably a good option for you.
+If it is, then buying your leased vehicle is probably a good option for you.

 3 Steps to Getting Started

-If you decided that a lease buyout is the right choice for you, here are three steps you can take to get the process rolling.
+If you decide that a lease buyout loan is the right choice for you, here are three steps you can take to get the process rolling.